StergachisLab/DAF-QC-SMK/README.md

 ```

 ## Outputs
-BAM files
+### BAM files

-# aligned bam containing all primary, supplementary, and unaligned reads with PCR duplicates marked (du and ds tags)
+Aligned bam containing all primary, supplementary, and unaligned reads with PCR duplicates marked (du and ds tags)
 ```
 results/{sample_name}/align/{sample_name}.mapped.reads.bam"
 ```

-# bam containing full-length reads designated top/bottom with C->T as Y(top strand) and G->A as R (bottom strand).
+Bam containing full-length reads designated top/bottom with C->T as Y(top strand) and G->A as R (bottom strand).
 Strand designation is stored in the ST tag, and deaminated positions are stored in the `DA` tags and `FD` and `LD` tags for first and last deaminated position, respectively.
 If `decorated_samplesize` is specified in the config file, this will contain a randomly selected sample of full length, top/bottom strand reads.
 ```
 results/{sample_name}/align/{sample_name}.decorated.bam"
 ```